Fall Cleanup – 2026

 Locations

-You may also call the Omaha Spring Cleanup Hotline at 402-444-4636 for more information.
+You may also call the Omaha Fall Cleanup Hotline at 402-444-4636 for more information.
+The pattern of locations (area of the city) will be:

 Neighborhoods